Financial Samurai

 A List Of Career-Limiting Moves To Blow Up Your Future

 Avoid career-limiting moves if you want to get rich.
-Your career is probably your number one money-maker.
+Your career is likely your number one money-maker.
 If you blow up your career, you will likely blow up your finances.

 Unfortunately, if you blow up your finances, you will become a bitter person who decides to hate other people for their success.
 If you hate other people for their success, you’ll happily vote to raise taxes on people who already pay the most taxes without having to pay more yourself!